sssantos/sssantos.github.io/_posts/2017-03-22-An_Assignment.markdown

 header-img: "img/post-bg-01.jpg"
 ---

-<hr align = right>Colin Santos</right>
 <h1>Text Scraping Car Advertisments</h1>
 <p>
-This markdown features my code from part 1 of homework 4 from STA141A Fall 2016.
+This markdown features my code from part 1 of homework 4 from STA141A Fall 2016, taught by Professor Debashis Paul.
 I will be extracting and sorting data from <a href="https://github.com/sssantos/Course-Datasets">a directory of car advertisement text files</a> into a data frame.
 </p>
 <p>
 <strong>End Result:</strong> Obtain a data frame with values from the text advertisements sorted into the followering columns